 NICEATM and ICCVAM actively participate in the development of OECD Test Guidelines and Guidance Documents relevant to toxicology and safety testing.
 OECD Test Guidelines are based on the most relevant internationally agreed-upon testing methods used by government, industry, and independent laboratories.

 NICEATM, ICCVAM, and international partners sponsored a workshop to explore alternative methods for acute chemical safety testing.
 The goals of this February 2008 meeting of international experts in the fields of in vitro and in vivo toxicology and human and veterinary medicine were to:

 The oral up-and-down procedure (UDP) is an alternative to the traditional oral median lethal dose (LD50) test that reduces animal use.
 In the oral UDP, one animal is tested at a time, and the response of each animal to a test substance determines whether the next animal receives a higher or lower dose.
 A peer review panel sponsored by NICEATM and ICCVAM met in 2000 and 2001 to evaluate the revised oral UDP and develop recommendations.
-U.S. regulatory agencies adopted the ICCVAM recommendations on the revised oral UDP in 2003 and now accept oral UDPs methods issued by OECD and the U.S. Environmental Protection Agency, which have replaced the conventional acute oral systemic toxicity test method.
+U.S. regulatory agencies adopted the ICCVAM recommendations on the revised oral UDP in 2003 and now accept oral UDP methods issued by OECD and the EPA, which have replaced the conventional acute oral systemic toxicity test method.